Posts

 Structural Design of Gasket Seals and Silicone Liners for Silver Tins

 When designing Silver Tins, the structural integration of the seal is critical.
-For gasket-sealed tins, I create a groove on the inner edge of the lid to accommodate the rubber gasket tightly, typically EPDM or NBR, ensuring proper compression when the lid is closed.
-However, the gasket profile must exactly match the tolerance of the tin to prevent gaps or uneven compression.
+For gasket-sealed tins, I create a groove on the inner edge of the lid to tightly accommodate the rubber gasket, typically EPDM or NBR, ensuring proper compression when the lid is closed.
+However, the gasket profile must exactly match the tin’s tolerance to prevent gaps or uneven compression.
 Meanwhile, the snap-on silicone liner uses an integral silicone insert that presses directly onto the can rim and mates with a retaining ridge molded into the can body.
 This snap-on design simplifies assembly and allows for quick field changes.
 We collaborate with our tooling engineers during production to adjust the punch depth and liner hardness, ensuring a balance between retention and ease of opening for the end user.

 Structural Design of Gasket Seals and Silicone Liners for Silver Tins